-Many of you out there might be intimidated by the eggplants and wondered how to cook them.
-While there are many ways to eat eggplants, this post is referring to how to cook eggplants so you can use them to make eggplant salads.
+Many of you out there might be intimidated by eggplants and wonder how to cook them.
+While there are many ways to eat eggplants, this post is referring only to how to cook eggplants so you can use them in salads or dips.

-However, each method has an effect on the taste of the eggplant salad that you will, for sure, notice.
+However, each method has an effect on the taste of the eggplant salad that you will certainly notice.

-In many cultures, the most traditional way to cook eggplants is over an open fire or grilled.
+In many cultures, the most traditional way to cook eggplants is over an open fire or grill.

-If you use a grill, and I recommend a fire grill, bring the temperature of the grill between medium low to low.
+If you use a grill, and I recommend a fire grill, bring the temperature of the grill between medium-low and low.
 If it is too hot, the eggplants will burn on the outside before the inside is cooked.

 The eggplant salad made with grilled eggplants will taste really smoky and delicious!

-Lay some aluminum foil around the burners of the stove top to make sure that the liquid released by the eggplants won’t cause too much of a mess.
+Lay some aluminum foil around the burners of the stovetop to ensure that the liquid released by the eggplants won’t cause too much of a mess.

-This is the most convenient method of cooking the eggplants for the salad.
+This is the most convenient method of cooking eggplants to make a salad.